|

 copyright law as a legal institution and the constitutional goal

 of promoting social and cultural advancement.
-Focusing on the

-central tenet of the copyright system.
-This unique approach to
+form the central tenet of the copyright system. |

 |